Kuching, Borneo, Malaysia

 A comfortable and modern city hotel with great views over the city and river

 Excellent dining options including a deli-style cafe and authentic Chinese restaurant; Nu Er Hong

 Centrally located, within walking distance from the city's main attractions

 Light and spacious accommodation with exceptional views

-Excellent facilities including a fitness center, spa and pool
+Excellent facilities including a fitness centre, spa and pool

 Best time to Visit

 Like the rest of Malaysia, Sarawak's climate is hot and humid.
 Expect temperatures in the high 20s and low 30s throughout the lowlands.
 The state’s rainfall averages about 300cm annually and though it rains throughout the year, the heaviest rainfall generally occurs between October and January.
 At higher elevations the temperature is refreshingly cool, dropping to colder temperatures at night.

 Call us on to start planning your holiday to Pullman Kuching or take a look at our itineraries to Malaysia